 object.
 Then the memory used by the object itself is freed.

-Dynamically allocated arrays of objects can also be handled by new
+Dynamically allocated arrays of objects can also be handled by new and

 default constructor is called for each object in the array.
 In cases like this